All Episodes

 It's based on caring about everything.

-You combine that with the fact that your girls you're talking about the women you're talking about have grown up hearing that the Republican Party are racist and they're sexists and they're bigots and they conduct a war on women and they believe all this because they happen to believe the people that have made them think what they think now.
+You combine that with the fact that your girls you're talking about, the women you're talking about, have grown up hearing that the Republican Party are racists and they're sexists and they're bigots and they conduct a war on women.

-And Rush that's why it's that's why it's frustrating because I'm it's frustrating to be a Republican because they call me racist and you know I'm against you know immigration I'm dating a black person.
+That's why it's frustrating because it's frustrating to be a Republican because they call me racist and I'm against immigration.

 It won't matter.

-Um I had I had a guy come up to me the next day.
+I had a guy come up to me the next day.

-We were all having brunch, and a guy came up to me who was at the wedding.
+We were all having brunch and a guy came up to me who was at the wedding.

 He said, you know what?

-I uh people would not believe this.
+People would not believe this.

-Here you are, Rushland boy.
+Here you are, Rushland Boy.

-Nobody would believe it.
+Nobody would have believed it.

-The point is it doesn't matter.
+The point is, it doesn't matter.

 I don't.